 At the height of the COVID-19 pandemic, 100% of our counselling sessions were conducted online.
-Now that restrictions have eased, some clients have returned to face-to-face sessions, while others have preferred to stay on with video or telephone counselling.
+Now that we’re no longer living with restrictions, some clients have returned to face-to-face sessions, while others have preferred to stay on with video or telephone counselling.

 We’ve found some clients are even more engaged using telehealth versus face-to-face.
 For some, this is because they can find time in their schedule sooner to book an appointment, allowing them to address an issue closer to the time it impacted them.
 For others, they are more comfortable speaking with a clinician via video from the comfort of their own home.